The 6 Most Popular Neighborhoods In the Portland Area

 2. Alameda & Irvington

 The secret’s out!
-Alameda and Irvington are two of the hottest neighborhoods in close-in NE Portland!
+Alameda and Irvington are two of the most popular neighborhoods in close-in NE Portland!
 Just a 10 or 15-minute drive (or an easy MAX or bike ride) to downtown, Alameda, and Irvington have beautiful tree-lined streets and amazing homes on large lots.
 There’s really nowhere else like it in the entire city!

 Living in Irvington or Alameda, you’ll appreciate: